stankowalczyk/composition/README.md

 This project makes use of dependencies, which are licensed individually as follows below:

-This project makes use of EMGU under its open source license: GPL-v3 which can be found here: http://www.gnu.org/licenses/gpl-3.0.txt (sourced from http://www.emgu.com/wiki/index.php/Licensing:#Open_Source_License on 2015-11-23).
+This project makes use of EMGU under its open source license: GPL-v3 which can be found here: http://www.gnu.org/licenses/gpl-3.0.txt

 This project makes use of Open CV which is under the BSD License which can be found here: http://opencv.org/license.html